Nemesia: planting, cultivation and care

 Growing Nemesia in pots

-Nemesia is ideal to grow in window boxes, large planters or containers!
-Growing medium must be very free-draining to avoid stagnant moisture at roots.
+Nemesia is the ideal plant to grow in window boxes, planters or pots!
+The growing medium must be very free‑draining to avoid stagnant moisture at the roots.

-- In a large deep pot, spread good draining layer of gravel or clay pebbles
+- In a wide, deep pot, spread a good drainage layer of grit or clay pebbles

-- Plant in slightly sandy mix of geranium compost
+- Plant into a slightly sandy mix of geranium compost

 - Water without waterlogging